topjohnwu/Magisk/docs/install.md

 ### Unlocking Bootloader

 Unlocking the bootloader on modern Samsung devices have some caveats.
-The newly introduced `VaultKeeper` service will make the bootloader reject any unofficial partitions in some cirumstances.
+The newly introduced `VaultKeeper` service will make the bootloader reject any unofficial partitions in some circumstances.

 - Allow bootloader unlocking in **Developer options → OEM unlocking**
 - Reboot to download mode: power off your device and press the download mode key combo for your device